Learn

 Another way to determine a path is to take online career aptitude tests.
 Many free online versions will evaluate your answers to questions such as how long you see yourself in school, how you picture yourself dressing, traits that are important to you, and more.
 The test will then suggest possible career options that align with your personal and professional goals.

-Once you’ve decided on a career path, the next step is to find a training program that will teach you the necessary skills to enter the field.
-There are many different institutions that offer programs of different lengths with different outcomes, so doing research is essential.
+Once you’ve decided on a career path, the next step is finding a training program to teach you the necessary skills to enter the field.
+Many different institutions offer programs of different lengths with different outcomes, so doing research is essential.
 Boardman Training Center equips students with the hands-on skills they need to enter the workforce and the knowledge necessary to sit for their industry-specific National Healthcareer Association (NHA) certification* exam(s).

 What career paths does Boardman Training Center offer?